dsharlet/array/README.md

 To avoid generating an `array_ref` referencing data out of bounds of the original array, the split iterators modify the last iteration.
 The behavior of each kind of split is different:
 * Because the extent of `yo` can vary, it is reduced on the last iteration.
 This strategy can accommodate dimensions of any extent.
 * Because the extent of `xo` must be a constant, the last iteration will be shifted to overlap the previous iteration.
-This strategy requires the extent of the dimension being split is greater than the split factor.
+This strategy requires the extent of the dimension being split is greater than the split factor (but not a multiple!)

 Compile-time constant split factors produce ranges with compile-time extents, and shapes and arrays cropped with these ranges will have a corresponding `dim<>` with a compile-time constant extent.
 This allows potentially significant optimizations to be expressed relatively easily!